Suppan/wave-function-collapse-lua/README.md

 Futher informations and descriptions: https://github.com/mxgmn/WaveFunctionCollapse

-[^1]: Wave Function Collapse algorithm (WFC) is an algorithm developed by Maxim Gumin based on work by Paul Merrell for generating tile based images based off simple configuration or sample images
+[^1]: Wave Function Collapse (WFC) is an algorithm developed by Maxim Gumin based on work by Paul Merrell for generating tile based images based off simple configuration or sample images
 *************
 This program is free software.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 *************